9/9

 They build and deliver your flowers the same day

-What to Send to Someone in Battery Point
+What to send to someone in Battery Point

-Saying Thank You to Someone on Hampden Road
+Saying thank you to someone on Hampden Road

 You want to thank someone and you are not there to say it in person.
 The tension is real.
 A phone call disappears.
 A text gets buried.
 Flowers on the counter when they walk in on Monday morning sit there all week saying what you could not.

 Card message: keep it short.
 Something like "Thank you for Saturday night" or "For everything this month."
 The card sits in the arrangement all week.
 Every person who walks past it reads it.
-Brief works harder than long.

 Someone you care about is turning a year older in Battery Point and you cannot be there for it.
 The distance stings.
-The flowers are not a substitute for showing up.
-They are the next closest thing when distance is the problem.
+Flowers send a closer signal than a phone call from interstate when distance is the problem.

-Flowers for Battery Point from $42.95.
+Birthday flowers for Battery Point from $42.95.
 Delivery $16.95.

 Send Birthday Flowers to Battery Point